Information on tax after a bereavement

 You must settle any outstanding tax issues from before the date of death.
 You might need to:

 - pay outstanding tax from the estate

 If you distribute the estate without paying any outstanding tax due, you may have to pay the tax yourself.

 If you do not claim a tax refund that is due to the estate, you may have to repay the estate yourself.

 Where the deceased person was self employed

-If the deceased person was self-employed, you can ask their accountant to file any outstanding tax returns.
-You must make sure that any outstanding tax is fully paid.
+If the deceased person was self-employed, you must make sure that any outstanding tax is fully paid.